Tonteg: Hospital

 Tonteg Hospital is situated north of the village, now surrounded by housing estates.
 It was originally an isolation hospital treating contagious diseases.
 Nowadays it provides mental health care and other services.
 No emergency services are provided.

+The Priory Hospital Church Village is an adult female hospital specialising in learning disabilities and mental healthcare.

 Schools

 Gwauncelyn Primary School serves the local community.

 Shopping

-Two main areas of local businesses exist along Main Road through the village and in the center of one of the housing estates (Cardigan Close area).
-Tonteg no longer has a post office.
+Two main areas of local businesses exist along Main Road through the village and in the centre of one of the housing estates (Cardigan Close area).

 Transport

 There are bus services to Beddau, Cardiff, Pontypridd, Talbot Green and Royal Glamorgan Hospital.

-Tonteg used to have at differing times two stations - both called Tonteg Halt railway station - on two former railway lines that ran nearby; Barry Railway and the Llantrisant and Taff Vale Junction Railway.
+Tonteg used to have at differing times two stations – both called Tonteg Halt railway station – on two former railway lines that ran nearby; Barry Railway and the Llantrisant and Taff Vale Junction Railway.
 After 1930 the original Tonteg Halt was moved to Tonteg Junction after track rationalisation; the name Tonteg Halt was used for this station.

 The existence of the railways in the area around Power Station Hill has been obliterated by the Church Village bypass (described below), though some remnants exist between Tonteg and Treforest and to the south of the village towards Church Village.

 There existed plans for a new station to be built on the remaining Pontypridd-Cardiff line between Treforest and Treforest Estate to serve the village, although its location would have been at the bottom of Power Station Hill and access to the village difficult.